10 Most Popular Traditional Egyptian Food

 Fattah is one of the traditional Egyptian foods, and a Nubian meal is frequently served for religious occasions.

-Furthermore, Fattah is still a staple dish on the first day of the Islamic feast nowadays (Eid-al-Adha).
-Crispy bread, rice, pork, and a vinegar/tomato sauce make up this dish.
+Furthermore, Fattah is still a staple dish on the first day of the Islamic feast (Eid-al-Adha).
+It consists of crispy bread, rice, pork, and vinegar/tomato sauce.

-You use Lamb for rare events, and beef is for everyday occasions.
-It’s also typically served with rotisserie chicken and tomaya in the Lebanese style.
+You use lamb for rare events and beef for everyday occasions.
+In the Lebanese style, lamb is also typically served with rotisserie chicken and tomaya.

 5. Shawarma